 Guidance in nutrition and physical recovery from birth

 Emotional support, watching for signs of postpartum depression or baby blues (Am I supposed to feel this way?)

 Resources and referrals available for a wide range of needs (Not within my scope of practice?
 I have a referral for that!)

-"I'm still exhausted, I'm up so often at night what do I do now"?
-Call your friendly Night Doula!!
+"I'm exhausted, I'm up so often at night what do I do now?"
+Call your friendly postpartum doula!!

 Guidance in sleep education